 - Go to your GitHub account on the web

 - Click the Pull Request tab

 - Click New Pull Request

-- In the Base dropdown, choose master
+- In the Base dropdown, choose main

 - In the Compare dropdown, choose myfeaturebranch.
 You should see something like this:

 - Click Create pull request

 Control Code Quality with Code Review